WendellAdriel/awesome-laravel-starter-kits/README.md

 ### API

-**[ExA](https://github.com/WendellAdriel/laravel-exa)** - Opinionated modularized API skeleton for the latest version of Laravel and PHP with: Swagger, Pint, Pest, DTOs, base classes to speed up the development, Slack client for notifications, API structured in modules, JWT for authentication,users management out-of-the-box with simple roles system and logs on DB for user logins and for actions made on models.
+**[ExA](https://github.com/WendellAdriel/laravel-exa)** - Opinionated modularized API skeleton for the latest version of Laravel and PHP with: Swagger, Pint, Pest, DTOs, base classes to speed up the development, Slack client for notifications, API structured in modules, JWT for authentication, users management out-of-the-box with simple roles system and logs on DB for user logins and for actions made on models.

 ---